-The prospective study was conducted over a short window (May to June 2016) in order to minimise any seasonal variability.
-Participants with endoscopically-proven ILO, and /or asthma were recruited from the specialist airways clinic.
+The prospective study was conducted over a short window (May to June 2016) in order to minimize any seasonal variability.
+Participants with endoscopically proven ILO and/or asthma were recruited from the specialist airways clinic.
 A participant information leaflet regarding the study was given to each eligible patient when they arrived at the clinic for their outpatient appointment.
-Study exclusion included i) no formal diagnosis of ILO or asthma and ii) other conditions that may cause breathlessness.
+Study exclusion included (a) no formal diagnosis of ILO or asthma and (b) other conditions that may cause breathlessness.
 Participants with both ILO and asthma were eligible to take part in the study provided that they were able to differentiate between triggers of breathlessness for each condition.
+TABLE 1 Provocation laryngoscopy assessment protocol for inducible laryngeal obstruction